NickHrach/LongDeepSleep/Readme.md

 - https://github.com/esp8266/Arduino/issues/6007.

-  Issue thread about ESP clones not waking up after deep sleep. there seem to be many different devices needing different solutions.
+  Issue thread about ESP clones not waking up after deep sleep.
+There seem to be many different devices needing different solutions.
 I only integrated one solution that worked for my specific "Wemos D1 mini V3" clones.
 I am open to add more in case you provide the tested solution.